This post explores the topic of positive interactions in relationships.

 Personally, I am going to keep these qualities and characteristics bookmarked to circle back on.

-Clearly, they are extremely important.
+Clearly, they are extremely important in strong relationships.

-Love is an action, not a feeling.
+Love is an action, not a feeling - showing love in meaningful ways

 You don’t stay in love and keep the feelings without work and effort.

-The small moments make a difference.
+The small moments of social support make a difference.

-Cheers to creating more small moments of positivity in our relationships!
+Cheers to creating positive relationships!